fransua/treematcher/README.md

 ETE uses its own formalism to represent phylogenetic trees (see Tree class).
 A pattern can be written by accessing the attributes and functions available to an ETE Tree, using Python code directly, or through custom functions to use as constrinats.
 A tree pattern structure is created using the Newick format.

 The simplest way to write a pattern is to begin with a string surrounded by three double quotes at each end.
-Then use it to create TreePattern instance.
+Use the string to create TreePattern instance.
 In the simplest case, you want to know something about a single node.
 If an attribute type is not specified, it is assumed that you are searching for a node name by default.

 Example 1: Find a node named "sample_1".
 ```